 On 11 June 2012, a tripartite agreement between NHMRC, Health Research Council of New Zealand (HRC), and Canadian Institutes of Health Research (CIHR) was established.
 The aim of the agreement is to support research in the area of Indigenous health with the goal of improving the health of Indigenous peoples in these three countries.
 The Tripartite Agreement will provide the opportunity to develop a coordinated approach to sharing innovative best practices, information and expertise.

-The NHMRC will be participating in a Mentorship Workshop with HRC and CIHR in Melbourne in May 2013 to identify effective ways to build capacity and mentor Indigenous medical health researchers.
+The NHMRC participated in a Mentorship Workshop with HRC and CIHR in Melbourne in May 2013 to identify effective ways to build capacity and mentor Indigenous medical health researchers.

 Capacity Building of Indigenous Researchers